SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

  - In the subatomic world mass and energy are typically both measured using the electron volt

 ### Relative Scales Charge

+ - Electric charge is that thing that makes a particle attractive to another type of particle
+ -